cBournhonesque/lightyear/NOTES.md

   - all types must be Encode/Decode always.
 If a type is Serialize/Deserialize, then we can convert it to Encode/Decode ?

 - Prediction:
+  - TODO: output the rollback output.
+Instead of snapping the entity to the rollback output, provide the rollback output to the user and they can choose themselves how they want to handle it (they could either snap to the rollback output, or lerp from prediction output to rollback output)

   - TODO: handle despawns, spawns
       - despawn another entity TODO:
         - we let the user decide